harmony-one/h/progress/alaina-furstenberg.md

 ---

+2024-03-28 Fri: Update of the Harmony community section and shared on X. Writing the first iteration of the Q1 report.

+2024-03-27 Thu: Edited and uploaded Li's video using Descript.
+Designed thumbnail and [uploaded to Youtube](https://youtu.be/P0EnbjuwvGA?si=MWRduiF_-QMPNCd4) and [X](https://x.com/harmonyprotocol/status/1905380052642267305).
+Creation of DeFi and Harmony related inforgraphics using ChatGPT's new image gen tool, seen [here]().

 2024-03-26 Wed: Testing of ChatGPT's new native image generation, created a studio ghibli rendering of the team and [posted to X](https://x.com/harmonyprotocol/status/1905068856089157767).
 Finalized edits on Theo's Q1 report, corrected the transcript using Descript, designed thumbnail, and uploaded to [Youtube](https://www.youtube.com/watch?v=WV4ztBtzvig).
 Began the editing process for Li's video.

 2024-03-25 Tue: Call with Colossus Digital.
 Action items: Animate a graphic highlighting the new integration + increased ONE utility.
 Review and publish their article on our LinkedIn channels.
 Create a NotebookLM podcast highlighting the integration.
 Editing Theo's Q1 video manually + utilizing Descript to create shorts for Youtube.
 [Tweet](https://x.com/harmonyprotocol/status/1904753174491062438) on ONE Bot.